mbortnyck/HideScore/README.md

 HideScore is a chrome extension for hiding all traces of numeric scores/letter grades from review sites.
 This includes not only the ratings themselves, but also links to "best of" sections (e.g. Pitchfork's "Best New Music" or "8.0+" sections) and options to sort by rating.

 ### "Uh, why??"
 My own laziness.
 I caught myself simply checking the numeric score on music reviews without reading the actual article more often than not.
 When I got around to actually listening to the release, that nearly-arbitrary score tended to influence my opinion in a big way (more often than I'd like to admit).
+Once I figured out how to remove the ratings, I started experimenting with removing/modifying other related elements.

 ### "Gotcha.
 Which sites does it work on?"
 So far: